inchworks/picinch/docs/updates.md

 For site changes to `configuration.yml` and templates, without an updated image, use `docker compose restart`.

 ## Versions
-1.1 Implements a more robust media upload process.
+`1.1` Implements a more robust media upload process.
 It also allows access to media being deleted for the lifetime of cached pages, and handles videos that may take several minutes to be converted.
+This update changes the format of new media file names.

-1.2 Lists contributors with public slideshows on the public home page.
+`1.2` Lists contributors with public slideshows on the public home page.

 ## MariaDB Database
 The original example `docker-compose.yml` specified `db:image` as `mariadb:10.4`.